 Flexible Light-Emitting Polymers

-Intrinsically stretchable light-emitting polymers (is-LEP) with thermally activated delayed fluorescence show stable photoluminescence and electroluminescence performance up to 100% strain – enabling fully stretchable high-performance OLED devices.
+Intrinsically stretchable light-emitting polymers with thermally activated delayed fluorescence show stable photoluminescence and electroluminescence performance up to 100% strain – enabling fully stretchable high-performance OLED devices.

 On-body AI Computation